Latest Phishing Attempts

 - If you receive a suspicious email, visit The Phish Bowl and scan the list of recent phishing alerts.
 If the email is posted, there's no need to report it.
 Simply delete the email and you're done.

-- If the suspicious email is not posted, forward it using the "Send to Phish Bowl" button in Microsoft Outlook or by forwarding to [email protected].
+- If the suspicious email is not posted, forward it to the OIT Service Desk using the Send to Phish Bowl button* in Microsoft Outlook or by forwarding to [email protected].

 How do I add an email to the Legitimate Emails section of The Phish Bowl?